 When dealing with floating point numbers, take note of rounding mistakes.
 Consider using epsilon comparisons instead of equality checks.
 E.g.

-If the question asks to implement an operator such as power, squareroot or division and want it to be faster than O(n), some sort of doubling (fast exponentiation) or halving (binary search) is usually the approach to go.
+If the question asks you to implement an operator such as power, square root or division and want it to be faster than O(n), some sort of doubling (fast exponentiation) or halving (binary search) is usually the approach to go.
 Examples: Pow(x, n), Sqrt(x)